GOA-Systems/simplecproject/README.md

 Now the installation hints.

 I prefer to use the tar.xz archive, but I guess you can use the installer as well.
-I will just provide information on where I have the stuff located on my harddrive in order for the project to work.
-If you have it somewhere else you may have to adjust the path variables in the json files aftwards.
+I will just provide information on where I have the stuff located on my hard drive in order for the project to work.
+If you have it somewhere else you may have to adjust the path variables in the json files afterwards.

 ![Download archive](doc/MeFyjzzDHe.png)